mescon/Muximux/README.md

 # Managethis
-A lightweight manager for your HTPC
+A lightweight way to manage your HTPC.

 This is based off of: https://codyhouse.co/gem/responsive-tabbed-navigation/